-- The External Investment Manager: The Sub-Fund's exclusions are coded and monitored on a pre and post trade basis as investment restrictions to prevent and detect investments that would not be compliant with the stated exclusions.
-Incidents are recorded and resolved through an incident investigation process.
-The Sub-Fund's characteristics are coded and monitored on a pre and post trade basis as an investment restriction to prevent the Sub-Fund being managed in a way that is not compliant with the binding characteristic. - Management Company: The monitoring of environmental or social characteristics of the investment product is ensured through a dedicated control framework.
-The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the portfolio complies with the commitments made.
+- The External Investment Manager: Monitoring and oversight of the Sub-Fund's performance versus the environmental and social characteristics promoted and the sustainability indicators used to measure the attainment of the environmental or social characteristics is undertaken throughout the life cycle of the Portfolio by way of a regular review in an internal governance forum which uses a combination of internal and external data to assess positioning.
+The internal control mechanisms used are: - Pre-trade warnings which appear in the trade system prior to trading to inform fund managers of a prohibition or limit. - Post-trade warnings will also be reviewed by the monitoring team and escalated as appropriate. - Oversight of the relevance of criteria used to meet characteristics promoted is provided by the Responsible Investment Group, a Governance group at the External Investment Manager which has overall oversight of ensuring effective implementation of ESG due diligence. - Oversight of internal exclusions lists is provided by the Insight Ratings and Exclusions Group ("REG") which is a Governance Committee within the Investment Manager. - Management Company: The monitoring of environmental or social characteristics of the investment product is ensured through a dedicated control framework.
+The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the Sub-Fund complies with the commitments made.
 If a "non-compliant matter" is detected by the Management Company, its Business Control & Oversight team will first analyse it and engage in dialogue with the External Investment Manager if necessary.
 Depending on the nature of the non-compliance, the Management Company's ESG team may decide to monitor it using its proprietary "ESG Watchlist".
 If the non-compliance persists over time, an escalation process is put in place by the Management Company to ensure a timely remediation plan in the best interest of shareholders.